felixchenfy/ros_turtlebot_control/README.md

 rosservice call /turtle/reset_pose
 ```

-## Send services from python functions
+## Call services from python functions

 I wrote a class and some unittests in [turtlebot_client.py](turtlebot_client.py):
 ```